graemetlloyd/ProjectWhalehead/Outline.md

 # Introduction:

-Inferring the tree of life, and using phylogenetic trees to understand organismal form and function is a prime challenge in biology.
+Inferring the tree of life, and using phylogenetic trees to understand organismal form and function, is a prime challenge in biology.
 Phylogenetic trees provide a historical perspective on relationships between taxa, and performing comparative biological studies without a phylogenetic context is misleading (Felsenstein 1985).
 While many researchers in comparative biology have moved to using molecular data to estimate phylogenetic trees, fossils remain the sole source of character data for many extinct groups.
 Fossils provide the only direct evidence for historical trends in many groups (Cobbett et al. 2007; Koch and Parry in review).